OOPProject20232/NewsAggregator_Backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- Java 21 or higher
+- JDK 21 or higher
 - Maven 3.9.6
 - MongoDB 5.0.3
 - Docker